 A clickable list of resources for my 2016 Tunisian Eyelet Meshes class at CGOA’s Chain Link conference: patterns for designs shown, books mentioned, & articles recommended in class.
 Also, inspiration for new Tunisian eyelet variations.
-Click an image to enlarge it.

 Here’s a clickable list of resources for my 2016 national guild Steeked Tunisian Crochet Lace class.
 You’ll find patterns for designs shown, books mentioned, & articles recommended in class.
 Also, fashion inspiration for taking this topic in expressive new directions.

 In Flickr, a search for steeked brought up over 600 knit-based images; steeked + tunisian brought up zero aside from my own images.